yozorajs/yozora/tokenizers/tokenizer-ecma-import/README.md

 import { YozoraParser, YozoraParser as Parser } from '@yozora/parser-yozora'
 ```

+The node's `quote` field preserves the module specifier's single or double quote so Markdown
+serialization can retain the original quote style, including when positions are omitted.

 Namespace, type-only, and multiline imports, identifiers containing escape sequences, and
 string-named imports are not supported: